Tiffany Darwish: 2020s

-Acting career
+Film and television career

 Tiffany's first acting job was providing the voice of Judy Jetson on Jetsons: The Movie, which was released in 1990.
-She also contributed three songs to the soundtrack, including the single "I Always Thought I'd See You Again" and the main song "You and Me".
+She also contributed three songs to the soundtrack including the single "I Always Thought I'd See You Again" and the main song "You and Me".
 Some controversy resulted from the fact that Janet Waldo, who had voiced the character in all previous Jetsons material, had all of her recorded dialogue in the movie replaced because studio executives thought Tiffany would attract a younger audience.
 The film however was a box-office bomb.

-In April 2008, Tiffany starred in a national commercial campaign for AT&T titled "Paradise by the GoPhone Light" for AT&T's GoPhone, which featured Meat Loaf.
-The ad, which parodies his "Paradise by the Dashboard Light", was released in two versions, an extended music video version and a short commercial edit.
+In April 2008, Tiffany starred in a national commercial campaign for AT&T titled "Paradise by the GoPhone Light" for AT&T's GoPhone, which featured the singer Meat Loaf.
+The ad, which parodies his "Paradise by the Dashboard Light" was released in two versions, an extended music video version and a short commercial edit.

 Also in April 2008, Tiffany made a cameo appearance on the sitcom How I Met Your Mother in the episode "Sandcastles in the Sand".
 She played herself as a backing vocalist in the 1980s-inspired music video by a fictional teen Canadian pop star who was inspired by real-life singers like Tiffany making a career out of performing in malls.
 Tiffany starred in the 2008 short film The Isolationist, which was screened at several film festivals.
 Her character, Barbara Newman, is a sexually-aggressive woman unwilling to let a co-worker enjoy some alone time.
 In 2009, she completed work on her first feature film, Necrosis, which was released internationally as Blood Snow.
 Necrosis is an independent psychological thriller in which she starred alongside James Kyson and George Stults.
-In the film, she plays Karen, a fun-loving adrenaline junkie who took matters into her own hands after a blizzard had trapped her friends and her in a cabin, and paranoia got the best of them.
+In the film, she plays Karen, a fun-loving adrenaline junkie who takes matters into her own hands after a blizzard traps her and her friends in a cabin, when paranoia gets the best of them.
 Necrosis premiered at the 2009 Cannes Film Festival.
 Tiffany's musical contemporary, Debbie Gibson, had her film Mega Shark Versus Giant Octopus premiere at Cannes, as well.
 Tiffany also starred in a film from The Asylum, the mockbuster Mega Piranha, directed by Eric Forsberg, which also starred Barry Williams.